rohatgia/CMSC314_SeniorProject/README.md

   - These modules include things like Test, Train, Our Custom Methods, Evaluate, Export
   - All MOA algorithms could be called by using the moa abstract class Abstract Classifier
   - Can be accessed as a CLI or a GUI

+  BY THE END OF THIS ITERATION WE SHOULD BE ABLE TO LOAD A FILE SELECT AN ALGORITHM AND EXECTUE THE ALGORITHM ON A STREAM.
+AFTERWARDS EVALUATION MEASURES WILL BE DISPLAYED